 Every molecule in the universe makes its own characteristic wiggles based on the orientation of the protons, neutrons and electrons within it.
 Most of the wiggles in the Horsehead data were easily attributable to common chemicals such as carbon monoxide, formaldehyde and neutral carbon.
-But there was also a small, unidentified line at 89.957 gigahertz.
-This was a mystery—a molecule completely unknown to science.
+But one spot in the Horsehead also had several small unidentified lines equally separated from one another in frequency.
+These represented a mystery—a molecule completely unknown to science.

 Roueff and her colleagues studied whether the Horsehead Nebula contained the right ingredients and conditions to form the molecule.
 In 2012 they published a paper in Astronomy & Astrophysics concluding that the wiggle they saw likely belonged to C3H+.
 “I was relatively confident myself,” Roueff says.
 “But it required about two to three years to convince everyone that we had the right identification.”

 At first, some skeptics contested the claim—if C3H+ had never been seen before, how could they be sure this was it?
 The clincher came in 2014, when researchers at the University of Cologne in Germany managed to create C3H+ very briefly in a laboratory.
 Not only did the feat prove that the molecule could exist, it also allowed scientists to measure the spectrum it produces when excited—the very same spectrum that showed up in the Horsehead.
 “It's very rewarding to find a new molecule that we did not really think about before,” Roueff says.
 “When you are able to identify it through a chain of logic, it's like being a detective.”